plutzilla/plutzilla.github.io/_posts/2013/2013-08-16-internationalization-in-php.md

 > This page was initially [written in Lithuanian](http://old.lescinskas.lt/daugiakalbiskumas-php).
 The examples contain Lithuanian phrases.

-One of the most actual problems that application developers have to solve is adopting application to different languages (internationalication, i18n) and multi-cultural preferences, i.e. number, date formats etc. (localication, l10n).
+One of the most actual problems that application developers have to solve is adapting application to different languages (internationalization, i18n) and multi-cultural preferences, i.e. number, date formats etc. (localication, l10n).

 For example: